L-Marriott/DataScience/README.md

 I have recently begun learning SQL, so projects using that will likely begin to appear here, eventually leading to a full data into SQL into python project.

+## SQL Projects

+Currently doing a project looking into the stratetgy of certain boardgames, using SQL for data manipulation.

 ## Kaggle

 Titanic: